kinfey/MTKPhi3Samples/README.md

 # **MTK Microsoft-Phi3.5 Android Samples**

-This is samples for MTK using Microsoft Phi-3.5 tflite models.
+This is an Android sample for MTK using Microsoft Phi-3.5 tflite models.

 ## **📚 Knowledge**